TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

 ** Toolbox turns on all Moneydance's internal DEBUG messages at startup.
 This puts extra messages into the Console window This is a useful tip - i.e. have the console window open and you will get more information when running tasks (e.g. OFX)

-NOTE: Where CMD is specified, this may be CTRL (or ALT) in Windows / Linux
+NOTE: Where CMD is specified, this will be CTRL in Windows / Linux (or ALT if that does not work)...

 CMD-I           This  Help Instruction Information CMD-F           Search for text in display windows